thesofproject/sof-docs/getting_started/nxp/sof_imx_user_guide.rst

 Audio mixing
 ------------

-We will demonstate how to use SOF in order to mix two PCM streams on i.MX8QM and render the output to wm8960 codec.
+The following demonstates how to use SOF in order to mix two PCM streams on i.MX8QM and render the output to the wm8960 codec.

-As usual, we will boot the i.MX8QM board using imx8qm-mek-sof-wm8960.dtb.
+Boot the i.MX8QM board using ``imx8qm-mek-sof-wm8960.dtb``.
+Use the ``sof-imx8-wm8960-mixer.tplg`` topology file:

-Now, we need to use sof-imx8-wm8960-mixer.tplg topology file.

 .. code-block:: bash

    $ cp /lib/firmware/imx/sof-tplg/sof-imx8-wm8960-mixer.tplg /lib/firmware/imx/sof-tplg/sof-imx8-wm8960.tplg

-After, booting we will see now that SOF sound card will have two subdevices:
+After booting, the SOF sound card contains two subdevices:

 .. code-block:: bash